Blepharitis Blepharo- keratoconjunctivitis (& eyelid ocular rosacea)

 This treatment is sometimes useful if the other treatments do not work.
 It is particularly effective if you have a skin condition, such as acne rosacea, or very dry skin, or if the edge of your eyelid stays red with many scales.

 Antibiotic tablets are NOT suitable for everyone, particularly if you use several other tablets, are pregnant/breast feeding, or have stomach problems.
 You will need to discuss this treatment with your GP first.
-Doxycycline 100mg once daily [or erythromycin] once daily for one month, then 50mg once daily for 2 more months.
+Doxycycline 100mg once daily (keep out of sun if using) [or erythromycin] once daily for one month, then 50mg once daily for 2 more months.
 Professionals. see.
+An alternative: erythromycin dose 250/400 4 times a day (lower dose after 4 weeks?).

 Azithromycin tablets can help, a very short course.